Robin Nielsen, Branch Manager

 - Provide and maintain clean, open, and welcoming facilities

-As the newest of the Branch Managers for the Washington County Library System my background is unique in that I came from a different background professionally.
+As the newest of the Branch Managers for the Washington County Library System, Robin brings years of experience with her.